 This, ultimately, will prep you for future challenges and leadership positions.

 One of the biggest challenges faced by call centers is increasingly high turnover rates from 30 to 45%.
 It could be a lack of training or experience or even the many students applying for an entry-level job.

 You'll be faced with the dynamics of unstable teams, which can lead to difficult change management.
-However, building trust, growing your teams and keeping the service consistent within a constantly changing environment also trains you for different workplaces and, most importantly, a world changing faster than ever before.
+However, building trust, growing your teams and keeping the service consistent within a constantly changing environment also trains you for different work environments and, most importantly, an ever-changing world.

 3. You may feel stuck in a sedentary position.

 Considering the work of an agent is primarily phone-based, most call centers require agents to work eight or nine-hour hour shifts, depending on company policy, state law and location.
 Before you know it, you'll be sitting for long periods of time, swiveling around in your chair as you talk to multiple customers throughout the day.

 Sitting all day can lead to higher chances of illness, body aches and pains and long-term diseases.

 Don't forget to check your posture, drink water and take short breaks.
 A good way to get around this is to invest in a standing desk and a pair of headsets, so you can walk around, keep changing positions, get your exercise in and, still, solve for the customer.

 As with any job, call centers have their ups and downs.
 However, prepping with the necessary skills, understanding the responsibilities of the role, and viewing your role as an essential part of the customer experience will ensure you enjoy your role to its fullest.

 To learn more, check out this post on customer support resources to help you be successful in your job.